haberdashPI/german_track/_research/plans.md

 ## current steps:

-- consider using envelope surprisal
 - for plots: pick only the comparisons that we know make sense to look at
 - look at alpha and gamma bands for the spatial task
 - train across subjects (exclude 11?)
 - train across conditions: weight the data based on the condition
+- compare distinct timings (early and late)

 - look at patterns of the features (pick what we want to compare here as well)
   - plot by scalp position